GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - Supports loading EPT datasets with custom `EPT Loader`:
     - This loader was created with assistance from Microsoft Copilot and Google Gemini
     - It supports datasets with either BIN or LAZ or ZST data files
-    - It is internally using custom `LASZ Loader` for loading LAS/LAZ files
+    - It is internally using custom `LASZ Loader` for loading LAS / LAZ files
     - It is internally using pure JavaScript [fzstd](https://github.com/101arrowz/fzstd) library for decompressing ZST files:
-      -  Optional: use the loader's internal `setZstdDecompressor( decompressor )` to set some other ZST decompressor (see top of [EPT Viewer](https://github.com/GitHubDragonFly/GitHubDragonFly.github.io/blob/main/viewers/templates/EPT%20Viewer.html) for instructions to use either [@oneidentity/zstd-js](https://github.com/OneIdentity/zstd-js) or [zstddec/stream](https://github.com/donmccurdy/zstddec-wasm))
+      -  Optional: use the loader's internal `setZstdDecompressor( decompressor )` to set some other ZST decompressor (see top of [EPT Viewer](https://github.com/GitHubDragonFly/GitHubDragonFly.github.io/blob/main/viewers/templates/EPT%20Viewer.html) for instructions on how to use either [@oneidentity/zstd-js](https://github.com/OneIdentity/zstd-js) or [zstddec/stream](https://github.com/donmccurdy/zstddec-wasm))
-  - The viewer allows setting Level Of Detail (LOD) for EPT datasets with BIN / LAZ tiles to be loaded:
+  - The viewer allows setting Level Of Detail (LOD) for EPT datasets with BIN / LAZ / ZST tiles to be loaded:
     - `Density` is presented as percentage and defines how many points get processed:
-      - For LAS / LAZ the density of the model changes
+      - For LAS / LAZ / ZST the density of the model changes
       - For EPT Datasets, only the number of points per tile changes while the volume remains the same
-    - `Depth` levels set number of loaded tiles and are defined as root / low / medium / high / extreme, which are increasing by the factor of 8:
+    - `Depth` levels set number of loaded tiles and are defined as root (0) / low (1) / medium (2) / high (3) / extreme (4, 5, 6, 7, 8), which are increasing by the factor of 8:
       - root alone, root + 8 children, root + 64 children, root + 512 children, and so on
     - `Gamma` levels range from 0.1 to 1.9:
       - For LAZ tiles they adjust intensity gamma (0.1 = brighter, 1.9 = darker)